lohanspies/prism_v2_playground/README.md

 ## ℹ️ Generating Prism Agent Open API Clients
 Detailed information on how to generate Open API clients for Prism Agents in various programming languages can be found [here](openapi-generator/README.md).
+> NOTE: When updating or generating new clients ensure that you rebuild the Jupyter Notebook docker images.

 ## ℹ️ Customise the Jupyter Notebook Environment (Optional steps)